This post was last Updated on September 17, 2020

 Having a nakation at the end of the world, how does that sound?

-FKK naturist camping Baldarin is not exactly on the end of the world, but it’s on the end of Cres island in Croatia, which more or less seems like the end of the world.
+FKK naturist camping Baldarin is not exactly at the end of the world, but it’s on the end of Cres Island in Croatia, which more or less seems like the end of the world.
 But in a good way.
 Certainly in a good way!

 How to get to Baldarin

 As we said in the introduction, Camping Baldarin is more or less situated at the end of the world.
 When you’re driving, be prepared for quite a ride.
 The only way to get to Cres island is by ferry, either from Brestova if you’re coming from the west or the north or from Krk island if you come from east or south.
 In any case, once you’ve arrived on the island, you’re up for another 1 – 1.5-hour ride until you reach Punta Kriza.
 But from far before you’ll notice the signs for Camping Baldarin.
 Luckily there are a couple of nice towns along the way which are worth a stop.